-We’ve all heard about it more than once, but do we actually know what is Accounts Receivable?
-Should we even care what it is they do?
-Well, since AR is the department responsible for collecting incoming cash to your business then, yeah, you should probably care quite a bit!
+We’ve all heard the term, but do we actually know what is Accounts Receivable?
+Well, since accounts receivable is the department responsible for collecting incoming cash for your business then -- well -- you should probably care quite a bit!
 In fact, your accounts receivable can even influence your organization’s ability to get a loan (something called receivable financing).

 What is Accounts Receivable?

-Accounts Receivable is an asset account on your balance sheet that literally means money that has not yet been received, such as something bought on credit or something that is billed, basically any payment method except cash!
+Accounts Receivable is an asset account on your balance sheet that literally means money that has not yet been received, such as something bought on credit or something that is billed, basically any payment method except cash.
 You’ve probably used Accounts Receivable without even realizing it before.
-If you work a job that earns a paycheck, then that is an example of expecting to be paid for your services, just as a business expects to be paid for the goods and services they provide!
+If you work a job that earns a paycheck, then that is an example of expecting to be paid for your services, just as a business expects to be paid for the goods and services they provide.
 It’s a lot simpler when you think of it in these terms.